MarcoBaroni/Machine-learning-project-for-protein-functionality/README.md

-# Machien-learning-project-for-protein-functionality
+# Machine learning project for protein functionality

-Here I present the final project for computational science course that I have done in erasmus at Paris-Saclay
+Final project for computational science course done in erasmus at Paris-Saclay University.

-There are the 3 .txt with the datasets and the notebook with all the code
+There are the 3 txt files with the datasets and the notebook with all the code scripts.